Home

 tour countries: Greece

-tour destinations: Aigai, Ano Pedina, Aristi, Corfu, Dodoni, Ioannina, Kavala, Kipoi, Metsovo, Monodendri, Paleokastritsa, Papingo, Philippi, Thasos, Thessaloniki, Tsepelovo, Veria
+tour destinations: Aigai, Aspraggeli, Corfu, Dodoni, Ioannina, Kapesovo, Kavala, Metsovo, Monodendri, Paleokastritsa, Papingo, Philippi, Thasos, Thessaloniki, Tsepelovo, Veria, Vikos, Vitsa

 We will start with discovering Thessaloniki, the cultural capital of Greece, known for its Paleochristian and Byzantine monuments (UNESCO World Heritage Sites), renowned cuisine, and never sleep atmosphere.

-We will continue to discover Northern Greece, by visiting Aigai, inscribed on the UNESCO World Heritage List because of its monumental significance in Western civilization and exceptional architecture.
-Aigai was a first capital of the Macedonian kingdom and the burial place for their kings, considered to be one of the biggest and the most significant places of classical Greece.
+When we return back from Thasos to mainland, we will continue to discover Northern Greece.
+We will continue with Byzantine Greece by visit Byzantine museum in Veria.
+Near Veria, we will come to Aegae, first capital of the Macedonian kingdom and the burial place for their kings, considered to be one of the biggest and the most significant places of classical Greece.
+Its inscribed on the UNESCO World Heritage List because of its monumental significance in Western civilization and exceptional architecture.

 Our next place to visit is mountain town Metsovo, known from Ottoman census records.
 Metsovo residents had a privileges from Ottomans because they provided the special service of guarding local mountain passes and the servicing of travelers.
 Metsovo is known for rich merchants and traders, traveling sheepherders, specific cuisine used local cheeses, and wine making traditions including the Katogi vineyard of the Averoff family.